 These conditions may require the implementation of certain operational practices, be it procedural or by way of commensurate resources, to realise an effective service.
-It may also be that continued refinement of funding agreement rules, or indeed EC legislation, may benefit the operation of the EOSC.
+It may also be that continued refinement of funding agreement rules, or indeed EC legislation, may impact the operation of the EOSC.

-The four case studies included, to the greatest extent possible looked at lessons from other EOSCrelated projects and the application of this in at least one of the demand scenarios.
+The four case studies included, to the greatest extent possible, looked at lessons from other EOSC-related projects and the application of this in at least one of the demand scenarios.
 Key observations resulting from this are set out below.

-• Cloud Coins / Voucher Use
+Voucher Use

-This mechanism was recognised as having good potential to help drive initial uptake of cloud services.
+This mechanism was recognised as having good potential to help end users perform or complement their research with commodity cloud resources.
 It is probably not the most appropriate mechanism for well planned, continuous or large-scale use.
 Whilst the case studies did not test this mechanism at scale, extrapolation of the findings can help provide possible implications.